esaezgil/esaezgil.github.io/content/events/index.md

 +++

-This past weekend, 18th - 20th November, I attended [Lauzhack](http://lauzhack.com), a student-organized and student-oriented Hackathon in Lausanne, Switzerland, as a [Skyscanner](http://skyscanner.net) representative.
+This past weekend 18th - 20th November I attended [Lauzhack](http://lauzhack.com), a student-organized and student-oriented Hackathon in Lausanne, Switzerland, as a [Skyscanner](http://skyscanner.net) representative.

 <blockquote class="twitter-tweet tw-align-center">{{< tweet 799973200994140160 >}}</blockquote>

-The goal of the Hackathon, was to encourage students from all over the world to work in a project over the weekend with the aim of networking, learning as much as possible and have fun in the mean time.
+The goal of the Hackathon was to encourage students from all over the world to work in a project over the weekend with the aim of networking, learning as much as possible and having fun in the mean time.

 <blockquote class="twitter-tweet tw-align-center">{{< tweet 799984109414191104 >}}</blockquote>